cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 1. Instantiate the semantic and geometry data in IFC models using the [Ifc2OntoBim agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/Ifc2OntoBIMAgent).
 2. Queries the metadata (IFC uid, asset name, data IRI) of relevant assets from a specified endpoint.
 3. Split the geometries in the IFC model based on these metadata into their individual assets (if necessary).* These are then converted into glb models that are stored locally.
 4. 3D Tilesets are generated for the building, solar panels, and sewerage network (if they exist).
-The building tileset are supplemented with the queried asset metadata (if any).
+The building tileset are supplemented with the queried asset and building metadata (if any).
+Root content metadata can also be added through the use of optional parameters.

 **At the moment, this agent is unable to process the geometry data queried from the knowledge graph, and will require the same IFC model file as an input to create the geometry files.*